 MARIN

-The brand is rooted in Japanese aesthetics and values such as simplicity, respect for nature, and intentional material use.
-The name MARIN originates from a personal experience during my exchange studies in Japan, where my name, Malin, is pronounced Marin—a word closely associated with the sea.
-This connection became the foundation for a brand focused on protecting marine environments from plastic pollution.
+The brand is built on Japanese values: simplicity, respect for nature, and intentional material use.
+The name MARIN comes from a personal experience during my exchange studies in Japan, where my name Malin is pronounced Marin, a word closely tied to the sea.
+That connection became the starting point for a brand focused on protecting marine environments from plastic pollution.

 Inspirational Elements